LinkNacional/lkn-recurrency-give/README.txt

 == Short Description ==

-This plugin creates a dashboard with payment recurrence data from GiveWP, providing customized charts and detailed donation information.
+A plugin that integrates with GiveWP, offering an advanced dashboard and recurring donation data updates to efficiently manage fundraising campaigns.

 == Description ==

-Link Nacional GiveWP Recurrency is a powerful plugin that integrates with GiveWP to provide a comprehensive dashboard for monitoring recurring donations.
-With this plugin, users can view customized charts and detailed data about their donations, helping them to better understand and manage their fundraising efforts.
+Link Nacional GiveWP Recurrency is a powerful plugin that integrates with GiveWP to provide a comprehensive dashboard for monitoring and managing recurring donations.
+With this plugin, users can view custom charts, detailed data, and update invalid information directly from the panel, ensuring recurrences are always organized and accurate.
+Perfect for optimizing fundraising efforts.

 Key features include:
 * Customized charts displaying donation data
 * Detailed information about each donation
 * Easy-to-use dashboard interface
 * Integration with GiveWP for seamless data retrieval
+* Data Update (Main menu of GiveWP > Update Data)

 This plugin is ideal for non-profits and organizations that rely on recurring donations and need a robust tool to track and analyze their donation data.